eyjohn/evdev.me/_posts/2019-07-07-making-this-website-with-jekyll.md

 Alternatively, some themes would require you to start with their template repository.

-Some features may require you to install jekyll plugins which can be done by changing the `jekyll_plugins` section in your `Gemfile`.
+Some features may require you to install Jekyll plugins which can be done by changing the `jekyll_plugins` section in your `Gemfile`.

 #### 2. Configuring your site